 Having two bags can be useful, and that means you can leave one on the mountain, but this isn't necessary.
-A less expensive alternative to a second sleeping bag is to bring an older, less warm sleeping bag and add a down liner (or better, a quilt/duvet bought in China over the top).
-There are several other strategies, do discuss.
+A less expensive alternative to a second sleeping bag for base camp use is to bring an older, less warm sleeping bag and add a down liner (north side: or better, a quilt/duvet bought in China over the top).

 + expedition-weight set of thermals

 + set of mid-weight thermals - white or light in colour can be useful - see below

 + plenty of nearly new socks of various thicknesses, including light or mid-weight